skepticli/skepticli-guide/README.md

 - [Practical Unix](http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=PracticalUnix) - A practical introduction to using the Unix operating system with a focus on Linux command line skills.
 This is a Stanford University class that's been released as an open-curriculu.
 - [Software Carpentry's The Unix Shell](http://software-carpentry.org/v5/novice/shell/index.html): this is one section of an ambitious, comprehensive open-source guide with the purpose of making "scientists more productive, and their work more reliable, by teaching them basic computing skills."
+- [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/) - A much more thorough exploration of the Unix shell.
 - [Sysadmin Casts](https://sysadmincasts.com/): this excellently-well-produced screencast focuses more on system administration, such as server configuration, deployment, security, and logging &ndash; tasks which the command-line is well-suited for and thus, inextricably associated with.
 - [Commandlinefu](http://www.commandlinefu.com/commands/browse): A crowdsourced repository of useful tricks and hacks with the command-line.
 - [A Command Line Primer for Beginners](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) - "The command line isn't just for wise Linux beards.
 It's actually an awesome tool with almost limitless functionality.
 Here's a primer on how it works, and how you can do almost anything with it."
 - [The Command Line is Your Best Friend](http://code.tutsplus.com/tutorials/the-command-line-is-your-best-friend--net-30362) - A nice overview of basic command-line concepts, terminology, and most common commands.
+- [Bio-unix: Examples of Simple Scripting in Bioinformatics (Including Awk, Perl, and Python) ](http://www.oliverelliott.org/article/bioinformatics/tut_bio_unix/) - Many pratical examples of command-line work for scientific researchers.
+- [Useful Unix Commands for Data Science](http://www.gregreda.com/2013/07/15/unix-commands-for-data-science/) - "Imagine you have a 4.2GB CSV file.
+It has over 12 million records and 50 columns.
+All you need from this file is the sum of all values in one particular column.
+How would you do it?"
 - [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/html/) - This is more of a treatise than a practical user guide, but its eloquent advocacy for "The Unix Way" is what convinced me to learn and appreciate the command-line.